alnibo/milestone-project-2-bicycles/README.md

 ## UX

+The goal for this website was to provide information for anyone who is interested in and wants to find out more about how safe it is to cycle in Chapel Hill.

-As part of the design process wireframes were created to visualise and give an outline of the structures and layouts.
-They can be viewed [here]().
+As part of the design process wireframes were created to visualise and give an outline of the structures and layouts for both the mobile and desktop view.
+They can be viewed [here](https://github.com/alnibo/milestone-project-2-bicycles/tree/master/assets/wireframes).

 ## Features